slack-samples/deno-timesheet-approval/README.md

 your Google project.

-Once complete, update your local or hosted app with `slack run` or `slack deploy` to create an environment for storing your client secret.
+Once complete, update your local or hosted app with `slack run` or `slack deploy` to create an environment for storing your external authentication client secret and access token.

 > :warning: Running these commands will warn you that a client secret must be
 > added for your OAuth2 provider.
 We'll take care of this in the next step!